 Twenty-four participants have now been selected to take part in SUSTAIN, the Academy's flagship programme empowering female researchers to thrive in their independent research careers.

 Female doctors, scientists and engineers have been selected from across the UK to take part in the third round of SUSTAIN.
 This is the first time that engineers have participated in the programme and we are delighted to have partnered with the Royal Academy of Engineering to make this possible.

 SUSTAIN is a year-long programme that addresses the mounting evidence base showing that not enough female researchers in science are securing senior leadership posts in the UK.
 This forms part of the Academy's concerted effort to ensure women are appropriately supported along their career trajectory to enable them to secure those senior positions.

-There was a very high number of applications which were stratified and then selected by a computerised randomisation method.
+There was a very high number of applications for SUSTAIN round 3, which were stratified and then selected by a computerised randomisation method.
 The 24 participants on SUSTAIN are Academy of Medical Sciences grant awardees alongside those of the Medical Research Council, the Royal Society and the Royal Academy of Engineering.

 Participants on this round of SUSTAIN are:

 Dr Karin Tuschl, UCL